Sarah Caudwell

-Biography

-Early years
+Early life

 Sarah Cockburn was born on 27 May 1939 in Weir Road, London.
 Her father was Claud Cockburn, the left-wing journalist, and her mother was Jean Ross, a journalist and political activist.
 Ross was also inspiration for the character Sally Bowles in Christopher Isherwood's Goodbye to Berlin and its musical adaptation Cabaret.
 Her parents were unmarried and her father left three months after Sarah's birth.

 Caudwell's three half-brothers Alexander Cockburn, Andrew Cockburn, and Patrick Cockburn are journalists.
 She was the half-sister-in-law of Leslie Cockburn and Michael Flanders.
 Journalists Laura Flanders and Stephanie Flanders, and actress Olivia Wilde are her half-nieces.

 During World War II, she lived in Welwyn and Stevenage, Hertfordshire, with her mother and maternal grandmother.
 In 1945, they moved to Cheltenham.
 She and her mother moved to Scotland in the 1950s, where she attended Aberdeen High School for Girls.
 She received her MA in classics from the University of Aberdeen in 1960 and won a scholarship to study in Greece.

 She then studied law at St Anne's College, University of Oxford.
 She was one of the first two female students invited to speak at the Oxford Union, after her friends Jenny Grove and Rose Dugdale dressed in men's clothes to gain entrance to the male-only debating chamber and had then canvassed support for the admission of female students.
 She graduated with her BCL in 1962.